-From this page you can not only search and retrieve details on the 137 NABO projects, but if you register you can also enter details of any projects you are working on.
+From this page you can not only search and retrieve details on the 142 NABO projects, but if you register you can also enter details of any projects you are working on.
 These details can include the location, persons involved, a summary of the project and supporting files (e.g. Word, Excel, PDF, KML and images).
-In 2009, VISQUE, a Google Earth-based GIS was developed to show what was possible beyond simple web mapping.

 You can also choose specific countries and regions from the list on the left.
 By default, both the parent projects (rectangles) and individual projects (markers) are shown, but you can choose which would like to display using the links immediately below the map.
 You can also select which baselayer is displayed on the maps by clicking on the + symbol on the upper right-hand side of the map.
 NABO uses OpenLayers.

-There has been 1 new or edited project added to the database recently.
+There have been 4 new or edited projects added or updated recently.

 |Zooarchaeology of the Skagafj÷rur Archaeological Settlement Survey (SASS)|